wordswords/dotfiles/notes/TESTING.md

 ### Automated UI Testing

-* These are the tests written in Cypress, Selenium or many other frontend UI testtools.
+* These are the tests written in Cypress, Selenium or many other frontend UI test tools.
 * Typically, they are overused in products, even those with extensive UIs.
 * Why?
 Because a large UI test suite results in a lot of maintenance as they can be brittle because they are linked to UI components that often change.
 * Also, it is not possible to write UI tests for every new feature in the sprint, as writing UI tests takes time.